ChadDevOps/Marlin-Ender-3-Max/README.md

 - Calibrate Probe Z-Offset
 - Remove the Z-stop if your X-axis stops before the probe can reach the bed

+https://youtu.be/qPDBNBgdW6o?t=680 - Dr Vax on building the Marlin Firmware with VS Code.

 ## Stock configs

 I did not start using Marlin until recently (3/3/2021).
 The first month of my printer experience was using Klipper.
 Due to this, I do not have a 'stock' config as I have made several upgrades to the printer.
 If anyone wants to take a crack at it, please do so.
 Fork the https://github.com/MarlinFirmware/Configurations repo, create a branch and do your pull request.
 Leave out BL-Touch settings/etc (e.g. just the stock printer).